LetUsFlow/Rusty-BruhBot/README.md

 ### External dependencies
 For this bot to work **opus** needs to be installed on your system.
 For more details on how to install these dependencies, look at the [dependencies](https://github.com/serenity-rs/songbird/#dependencies) section of [Songbird](https://github.com/serenity-rs/songbird).
-For everything else audio-related BruhBot uses Symphonia, intoduced in Songbird 0.4.0.
+For everything else audio-related BruhBot uses Symphonia, introduced in Songbird 0.4.0.

 ## Configuration